civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 7.1

-      **(1)** The number of hours that an insured person requires under section 7 to qualify for benefits is increased to the number set out in the following table if the insured person accumulates one or more violations in the 260 weeks before making their initial claim for **benefits**.
+      **(1)** The number of hours that an insured person requires under section 7 to qualify for benefits is increased to the number set out in the following table if the insured person accumulates one or more violations in the 260 weeks before making their initial claim for benefits.

         mineure